Operation Martyr Yalçın: Motivation

 The Turkish government claimed the operation was an effort to pre-empt a planned attack on Turkey and by saying: "The state of the Republic of Turkey is decisive in taking any precaution to safeguard its national security".

 Chronology

 24 July, morning

 At 03:12 on 24 July, four F-16 fighter jets took off from Diyarbakır's 8th main airbase command, targeting ISIL.
 The operation was named after the soldier reportedly killed in an ISIL attack on 23 July on Turkish soldiers, Yalçın Nane.
 The jets used guided missiles to bomb two ISIL headquarters and one ISIL gathering point in Syria, near village Havar.
 Prime Minister Ahmet Davutoğlu claimed 100% accuracy.
 The jets bombed the sites without entering Syrian airspace, and the Syrian government was informed of the attack, according to Turkish officials.
 The operation took 1 hour and 12 minutes.
 It was reported that 35 ISIL militants had been killed during the operation.
+According to the SOHR, Turkish Armed Forces killed 11 IS fighters.